PNyagol/Week_1_Toy_problems_Prerequisites/README.md

 If you'd like to contribute to this repository, feel free to fork it and submit a pull request.
 You can also open issues for bug reports or suggestions.

-## License
+## Author & License

-This project is licensed under Peter Nyagol - the [LICENSE](LICENSE) file containing implicit details to be provided soon.
+This project is licensed under Peter Nyagol - the LICENSE file containing implicit details to be provided soon.